Part II Entry 38 of 84

 Trust is the operating foundation of everything that makes a team actually work.
 Not trust in the abstract sense: trust specifically as the confidence that people will do what they said they would do, that they will tell you what they actually know rather than what they think you want to hear, and that they will not use your disclosed limitations against you.
 Without that confidence, teams manage around each other rather than with each other.
 They hedge, they withhold, they duplicate work because they cannot rely on another's output.
 The overhead of low-trust teams is enormous and mostly invisible, because everyone is managing information and self-protection rather than just doing the work.

 Trust is built through a specific mechanism: repeated small demonstrations of reliability.
-Not through declarations of trustworthiness, not through team-building exercises, not through formal commitments, but through the accumulation of instances in which you did what you said, told the truth when it was inconvenient, and handled others' vulnerabilities with care rather than leverage.
+Not through declarations of trustworthiness, not through team-building exercises, not through formal commitments, but through the accumulation of instances in which you did what you said, told the truth when it was inconvenient, and handled others' vulnerabilities with care rather than advantage.
 This takes time, and it cannot be shortcut.
 What it produces, over time, is a working environment where the energy that would otherwise go into self-protection can go into the actual problem.

 Accountability Done Right